frappe/erpnext_documentation/user/manual/en/education/contents.md

 <!-- add-breadcrumbs -->
 # Education Domain

+Whether you are running a B-School, an Academy or even a Primary School, the ERPNext Education Module helps you in organizing your entire set-up.
+You can have your entire Student Database, Fee Structure, Staffing Information, Courses, Curriculum, all defined in ERPNext.

-An Education Institute needs lots more than a simple 'Education module', and ERPNext has all of it available built-in.
+We also understand that an Educational Institute needs a lot more than a simple 'Education Module', and ERPNext has all of it available built-in.
 You can:

 - Track your books of accounts using [Accounts module](/docs/user/manual/en/accounts).
 - Manage payroll, leaves and claims of your admin and teaching staff in the [HR module](/docs/user/manual/en/human-resources).